History of Budapest: 20th century

 In October 1944, Germany orchestrated a coup and installed a new Hungarian government dominated by the fascist Arrow Cross Party under Ferenc Szálasi.
 The remaining Jews of Budapest were again in grave danger.
 The Arrow Cross instituted a reign of terror in Budapest and hundreds of Jews were shot.
 Jews were also drafted for brutal forced labor.
 On November 8, 1944, the Arrow Cross militia concentrated more than 70,000 Jews—men, women, and children—in the Ujlaki brickyards in Obuda, and from there forced them to march on foot to camps in Austria.
 Thousands were shot and thousands more died as a result of starvation or exposure to the bitter cold.
 The prisoners who survived the death march reached Austria in late December 1944.
 There, the Germans took them to various concentration camps, especially Dachau in southern Germany and Mauthausen in northern Austria, and to Vienna, where they were employed in the construction of fortifications around the city.
 In November 1944, the Arrow Cross ordered the remaining Jews in Budapest into a closed ghetto.
 Jews who did not have protective papers issued by a neutral power were to move to the ghetto by early December.
 Between December 1944 and the end of January 1945, the Arrow Cross took Jews from the ghetto in nightly razzias, as well as deserters from the Hungarian army or political enemies, shot them along the banks of the Danube and threw their bodies into the river.
 Soviet forces captured Budapest on February 13, 1945.
 More than 100,000 Jews remained in the city at time of capture.

 Upon retreating, the Germans also blew up all the Danube bridges as a way of hampering the progress of the Communist Red Army of the Soviets.
 A two-month-long siege of Budapest reduced the entire city, but mostly the Castle District to rubble, as it was assigned to the mostly Hungarian army with German leadership to defend and to "hold back".
 Most roofs in Budapest were blown in by Soviet bombs, walls blown in by Soviet tanks.
 The occupants sought shelter in cellars and ate dead horsemeat found in the streets just to survive.

 After 1945 free elections were held, in which many parties (among them the Smallholders, the Social Democrats, and the Communists) were voted into Parliament.
 Due to Soviet pressure the government coalition, led by the Social Democrats, accepted the small Communist Party into the coalition.
-By the next election, most of the former government MEPs were entered into the Communist Party.
+By the next election, most of the former government MPs were entered into the Communist Party.
 In the election of 1949, the party, with Soviet backup resources, used the flaw in the so-called 'blue-ticket' election system, from which this election got its name, to have its voters transported in trucks to all voting offices, where with reproduced and collected blue tickets they could vote away from their home address district.